Welcome to the future: a fully integrated, forward-looking education

 President Marcy with Dominican students at Caleruega Hall reception.

 - The One Dominican Experience will employ transformative activities across the curriculum.
 It will put higher education’s best practices to work for our students, incorporating a wide range of experiences into our academic program.
 A few examples: a rigorous first-year experience; writing-intensive courses across the curriculum; global experience; collaborative and team-based projects; an intensive capstone project; an e-portfolio that will serve as an evolving resume and a springboard to the next stage of a student’s life.
-And coursework will be closely tied to hands-on experience, including internships, service learning and research.
+And coursework will be closely tied to hands-on experience, including internships, leadership development, service-learning and faculty mentored research.

 I’ve changed immensely at Dominican.
 I came here as a scared teenager.
 I thought that college was all about taking tests and writing papers.
 Now I’m a confident, mature adult.
 To me, college—Dominican—is about becoming someone who can contribute to the world.
 I see a future for myself.
 I owe that to Dominican.

 — Erik Anderson ’15, Business Major

 The One Dominican Experience builds on our foundation: study, reflection, community, and service.
 We’re bringing together student services, mentoring, reflective writing, and high-impact engaged learning experiences.
 The result will be something innovative in higher education: a direct connection between the classroom and the local—and global—community.
 Dominican students will be able to tell a clear, compelling story of how all those pieces fit together to prepare them for a meaningful career and a profound life.